alexgeis/README-Template-AG/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+Please try to create bug reports that are:

+- _Reproducible_.
+Include steps to reproduce the problem.
+- _Specific_.
+Include as much detail as possible: which version, what environment, etc.
+- _Unique_.
+Do not duplicate existing opened issues.
+- _Scoped_ to a Single Bug.
+One bug per report.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!